 - Build the community of supporters ready to take action to Restore Pedder

-The Committee will provide stakeholders – Government, Hydro, community – with the best of science, design and expertise for an evidence-based decision to Restore Pedder by June 2020.
-The Committee is bringing together experts from across Tasmania and internationally to undertake several streams of research to assess the impacts of the restoration for Tasmania as well as present scenarios on the dam removal.
+The Committee will provide stakeholders – Government, Hydro, community – with the best of science, design and expertise for an evidence-based pathway to Restore Pedder.
+The Committee has bought together experts from across Tasmania and internationally to undertake several streams of research to assess the impacts of the restoration for Tasmania as well as present scenarios on the dam removal.

 Research streams include: